-- This panel is only shown when a PA322UHD or PA322UHD-2 model is selected. - These controls can only be operated when a USB connection to the display is used. - Picture-In-Picture and Picture-By-Picture modes cannot be used when Source Input is used to combine multiple inputs.
+- 1. This panel is only shown when a PA322UHD model is selected. - 2.
+These controls can only be operated when a USB connection to the display is used. - 3.
+Picture-In-Picture and Picture-By-Picture modes cannot be used when Source Input is used to combine multiple inputs.